Ninoy Aquino: Monuments and memorials

 Detail of the Wall of Remembrance at the Bantayog ng mga Bayani in Quezon City, showing names from the first batch of Bantayog Honorees, including that of Ninoy Aquino.

 Manila International Airport (MIA), where he was assassinated, was renamed Ninoy Aquino International Airport (NAIA) in 1987.
 Several schools, roads, and establishments, including the Ninoy Aquino Parks and Wildlife Center, were also named after him.
-His image was printed on the New Design/BSP Series 500-peso note.
-With said series being demonetized starting 2013, his wife is now also featured along him on the New Generation Currency Series.
+His image has been featured on Philippine banknotes since August 21, 1987 with the New Design/BSP Series (demonetized January 3, 2018) and New Generation Currency Series (together with his wife Corazon Aquino) 500-peso note.

 On February 25, 2004, President Gloria Macapagal Arroyo signed into law Republic Act No. 9256 on the 21st anniversary of his death as an annual special non-working holiday in the Philippines.
 In 2018, the Human Rights Victims’ Claims Board (HRVCB) formally recognised Aquino, his wife Corazon Aquino and 126 other individuals as a motu proprio victim of human rights violations committed under the Marcos Sr. dictatorship.

 Several monuments were built in their honor.
 One of which is the bronze memorial at the intersection of Paseo de Roxas and Ayala Avenue in Makati.
 Another bronze statue stands in front of the Municipal Building of Concepcion, Tarlac.
 Other monuments include those at the People Power Monument in Quezon City, along his namesake avenue in Parañaque, in Tarlac City, and two others in Manila; at the Intramuros-side of Padre Burgos Avenue corner Roxas Boulevard, and around a kilometer down the aforementioned at Manila Baywalk opposite Pedro Gil Street.

 Aquino was also among the first to be honored at the Bantayog ng mga Bayani, a monument dedicated to those who opposed the Marcos dictatorship, alongside fellow former senators Jose W. Diokno and Lorenzo Tañada.

 The Ninoy Aquino Library and Learning Resources Center, the main university library of the Polytechnic University of the Philippines, was also named in his honor.